Environment Policy

 Contributing to local communities, society, and the global environment through sustainable management of company-owned forests

 We received and passed periodic screenings to maintain forest certification from the Sustainable Green Ecosystem Council (SGEC).
-(Site inspections were conducted at MoriForest and Nigorikawa Forest.)

 A